MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 2. Select the shop for which you want to run synchronization in background to open the **Shopify Shop Card** page.
 3. Turn on the **Allow Background Syncs** toggle.

-Now, when the sync action is triggered, instead of a task running in the foreground, it will ask you to wait.
-When it's completed, you can proceed to the next action.
+Now, when the sync action starts, instead of running a task in the foreground it asks you to wait.
+When it completes, you can proceed to the next action.
 The task is created as a **Job Queue Entry** and starts immediately.

 ## To schedule recurring tasks